kinjelom/cached-cf-buildpacks/README.md

   && find -type f -exec sed -i "s/buildpacks.cloudfoundry.org/pivotal-buildpacks.s3.amazonaws.com/g" {} + \
   && bundle exec rake clean package OFFLINE=true PINNED=true'
 ```

+> @schmidtsv
+> remember you can not build offline java buildpacks but the latest version and only that around release time since the dependencies are not versioned and it always pulls the latest